degenta69/monolith_lambda_api/README.md

 <br/>

 # Getting Started

 This section walks you through the prerequisites for development and guides you in cloning this repository, deploying your API to AWS Lambda, and customizing configurations.

 ## Prerequisites

-  - *aws-cli*: must configure aws cli with an
+- _aws-cli_: must configure aws cli with an
   IAM user having permission to update lambda invoke lambda and interact with the s3bucket.

-  - *7zip*: must install 7zip and add it's path to environment variable of your local machine.
+- _7zip_: must install 7zip and add it's path to environment variable of your local machine.

-  - *mongodb*:
+- _mongodb_:

   - must create a mongodb database and include it's connection url in .env and it's encrypted value in your lambda function's environment variable as well.
-    - additionally please add db name at the end of your mongodb string for eg. `mongodb+srv://username:password@clusterName.uniqueID.mongodb.net/dbname?retryWrites=true&w=majority&appName=clusterName`.
+  - additionally please add `db name` at the end of your mongodb string for eg. `mongodb+srv://username:password@clusterName.uniqueID.mongodb.net/`db name`?retryWrites=true&w=majority&appName=clusterName`.
-    - also refer to this article before trying to connect your mongodb with lambda, [*article*](https://medium.com/@dipansh.dev.saxena/connecting-mongodb-atlas-to-aws-lambda-a-novices-tale-41ff0a5b3d8e).
+  - also refer to this article before trying to connect your mongodb with lambda, [_article_](https://medium.com/@dipansh.dev.saxena/connecting-mongodb-atlas-to-aws-lambda-a-novices-tale-41ff0a5b3d8e).

-  - *aws-resources*: create a lambda function from aws console and add a role to that lambda which has the policy of an kms key which will be used for encrypting and decrypting data, also create an s3 bucket for uploading your lambda code, remember their name.
+- _aws-resources_: create a lambda function from aws console and add a role to that lambda which has the policy of an kms key which will be used for encrypting and decrypting data, also create an s3 bucket for uploading your lambda code, remember their name.

-  - *environment-variables*: there are 2 environment variables we have to use locally while building the code which is DATABASE_URL self explanatory and PRISMA_BINARY_TARGET read about it in this article [*prisma-binaries*](https://www.prisma.io/docs/orm/prisma-schema/overview/generators#binary-targets)
+- _environment-variables_: there are 2 environment variables we have to use locally while building the code which is DATABASE_URL self explanatory and PRISMA_BINARY_TARGET read about it in this article [*prisma-binaries*](https://www.prisma.io/docs/orm/prisma-schema/overview/generators#binary-targets)

 ## Installation